Cash-for-shots clinic lures vaccine-wary Louisianans: 'The money made it a little happier'

 “We continue to lose patients,” Peltier said.
 “This is as bad as it has been in any of the previous waves.”

-Though the surge continues apace, Morris said his first shot brought some measure of relief: “This was the best thing that could’ve happened to me.”
+Though the surge continues apace, Morris said his first shot brought a measure of relief: “This was the best thing that could’ve happened to me.”

 As the fourth wave of COVID-19 continues to inundate Louisiana hospitals, pediatric facilities have also seen a swift rise in the number of patients.